 4. Schedule a ribbon cutting and open house.

-The Greater Gravette Chamber of Commerce coordinates ribbon cuttings and open houses for new businesses.
+The Greater Gravette Chamber of Commerce coordinates ribbon cuttings and open houses for new businesses that are Chamber members.
 There is no cost for either one of these services and it is a great opportunity to announce the opening of your business to the community.
 The Greater Gravette Chamber of Commerce can be reached via email or at 479-787-8998.